tklab-tud/LLG/README.md

 Running on a cluster you might want to comment out :

     from visualize_experiment import *

-In order to load jsons it uses a file chooser which only works in a desktop environment.
+In order to load jsons it uses a file chooser (from tk_inter) which only works in a desktop environment.

 After that the resulting json can be loaded with